 Global and Comparative History MA investigates one of the most dynamic areas of historical enquiry and debate.
-Warwick's History Department, ranked 4th by REF 2014, has expertly designed one of the first courses in the UK to focus specifically on global history, examining how the global can be investigated in relation to the regional and local.
+Warwick's History Department, ranked 1st in the country for the highest concentration of world-leading research activity (REF 2014), has expertly designed one of the first courses in the UK to focus specifically on global history, examining how the global can be investigated in relation to the regional and local.

 This innovative MA course is one of the first in the UK to focus specifically on global history, offering you the chance to investigate one of the most dynamic areas of current historical enquiry and debate.
 At its centre is a core module exploring the ways in which global history has emerged, the methods it adopts, the subject areas it addresses and the criticisms it has attracted.
 Throughout, you are encouraged to explore how the global can be investigated in relation to the regional and the local, as part of wider debates on historical methods and interpretation.
 This provides a route into studying major regions of the globe, including Latin America, India and China.